The Victoria Falls is one of Zambia’s highlights for any visitor.

 About the Victoria FallsOnce known by local people as Mosi-oa-Tunya, ‘the Smoke that Thunders’, Victoria Falls were brought to the attention of the world in 1855 by Dr David Livingstone, who later famously commented: 'scenes so lovely must have been gazed upon by angels in their flight'.

-Around the Falls is an interesting small rainforest, with plant species (especially ferns) rarely found elsewhere in Zimbabwe or Zambia.
-These are sustained by the clouds of spray, which blanket the immediate vicinity of the Falls.
+An interesting small rainforest, with plant species (especially ferns) rarely found elsewhere in Zimbabwe or Zambia, is found next to the Falls.
+These plants are sustained by the clouds of spray which blanket the immediate vicinity of the Falls.
 You’ll also find various monkeys and baboons here, whilst the lush canopy shelters, amongst other birds, the striking Livingstone’s lourie.
+Boat trips and game drives in the surrounding areas afford the opportunity to see sightings of most of the common antelope, as well as giraffe, buffalo and elephant.

 Visiting the Victoria FallsThe Falls never seem the same twice, so try to visit several times, under different light conditions - including by moonlight, when the waters seem to blend into one smooth mass that appears frozen over the rocks.